3-manifolds/SnapPy/doc-source/installing.rst

 Simply download `SnapPy.dmg
 <http://snappy.computop.org/get/SnapPy.dmg>`_ and copy SnapPy.app
 to the Applications folder.
 Double-click to start it, just like any other application.
-Works with 10.5-10.8 on Macs with Intel processors.
+Works with 10.5 and newer on Macs with Intel processors.
 Users of 10.4 or PPC processors should install `SnapPy-1.4.dmg
 <http://snappy.computop.org/get/SnapPy-1.4.dmg>`_ instead.